Nga claims not disappointed by Cabinet post snub | Malay Mail

 “It is time to rebuild the country and make Malaysia great again, so I urge Malaysians to support the new Cabinet.”

-Nga also said he has full confidence in the leadership of Tun Dr Mahathir Mohamad, as he is the most experienced prime minister in the nation’s history.
+Nga also said he has full confidence in the leadership of Prime Minister Tun Dr Mahathir Mohamad, especially as he was the most experienced premier in the nation’s history.

 The Teluk Intan MP and Aulong assemblyman said Mahathir would be able to fulfil the people’s wishes and implement the promises made by PH in its GE14 manifesto.